kubecost/docs/getting-started.md

 Using your existing Grafana & Prometheus installation is officially supported in our paid products today.
 You can see basic setup instructions [here](/custom-prom.md).
 In our free product, we provide best efforts support for this integration because of nuances required in completing this integration successfully.
 Please contact us (team@kubecost.com) if you want to learn more or if you think we can help!

+## <a name="requests-limits"></a>Setting Requests & Limits

+It's recommended that users set and/or update requests and limits before taking Kubecost into production.
+This can be done in the Kubecost helm [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml).
+The exact recommended values for these parameters depends on the size of your cluster, availability requirements, and usage of the Kubecost product.
+Recommended values can be found within Kubecost itself on the Kubecost namespace page.
+More info on these recommendations is available [here](http://blog.kubecost.com/blog/requests-and-limits/).

 ## <a name="node-exporter"></a>Using an existing node exporter

 You can use an existing node exporter DaemonSet, instead of installing another, by toggling the Kubecost helm chart config options (`prometheus.nodeExporter.enabled` and `prometheus.serviceAccounts.nodeExporter.create`) shown [here](https://github.com/kubecost/cost-analyzer-helm-chart).
-Note: to do this successfully your existing node exporter must be configured to explore metrics on it's default endpoint.
+Note: to do this successfully your existing node exporter must be configured to export metrics on the default endpoint/port.

 ## <a name="basic-auth"></a>Basic auth Ingress example